-Serum Calprotectin: Serum calprotectin will be obtained as a marker of lung and gut inflammation using a Buhlmann MRP8/14 ELISA kit (Alpco, Salem, NH)).
+Serum Calprotectin: Serum calprotectin will be obtained as a marker of lung and gut inflammation^{22,23} using a Buhlmann MRP8/14 ELISA kit (Alpco, Salem, NH)).

-Safety Assessment: As part of safety assessment, a comprehensive metabolic panel including the ALT and AST liver enzymes, and complete blood count will be assessed (CHOP Clinical Laboratory).
+Safety Assessment: As part of safety assessment, a comprehensive metabolic panel including the ALT and AST liver enzymes, complete blood count and serum pre-albumin will be assessed (CHOP Clinical Laboratory).